josdem/hugo/content/techtalk/android/appium_cucumber_junit5.md

 appium.timeout=20
 ```

-**Note:** If you want to know how to read a properties file using Apache Commons, please go to my technical post [here](/techtalk/java/configuration_apache_commons/).
+**Note:** If you want to know more about Appium capabilities go [here](http://appium.io/docs/en/writing-running-appium/caps/).
+If you want to know how to read a properties file using Apache Commons, please go to my technical post [here](/techtalk/java/configuration_apache_commons/).
 The JUnit runner uses the JUnit framework to run Cucumber test cases, so we need is to create a single empty class with an annotation `@RunWith(Cucumber.class)` and define `@CucumberOptions` where we’re specifying the location of the Gherkin file which is also known as the feature file:

 ```java
 package com.jos.dem.appium;